loks0n/loks0n.github.io/content/van-life/index.md

 - You have to shit in a bucket.
 If you are lucky it's a fancy bucket that seals and has a vent for smells.
 But you still have to empty it.
 - It's difficult to make any long-term friends because you are always moving.
 There are lots of lovely people living the same lifestyle, but eventually, you are going to diverge paths.
 - You will spend a bunch of time doing van-life-specific chores that don't need to be done during regular travel or life.
 Finding water & filling the water tank.
 Cooking is more complicated with limited fridge and counter space.
 Showers can be cold and infrequent.
 Washing the dishes is the worst part of every day.
 Keeping the van clean is a never-ending battle.
-- You become a van-lifer.
-You may incorporate living in a van as part of your identity.
-Whilst it may work for some, it could become a dangerously limiting mindset.
-"I prefer to be on the road." and "I couldn't work 9 to 5."
-These phrases can be symptoms of an isolating contrarian ego, rather than lifestyle preferences.

 Van life is a trade-off.
 With it, you offer time, comfort and space in exchange for freedom.
 For many, that is a trade worth making.